 In industrial property agency sales and leasing, the prospecting process can be quite specific.
-In the main you are connecting with business owners and property investors with a basic asset.
-The property type is not complicated, but it is specialised.
-Here are some tips from our newsletter.
+In the main, you are connecting with business owners and property investors with a basic asset that will have elements of understanding and investigation.

 - Development costs for an industrial property will vary from location to location based on access to land, services and amenities, plus construction materials.

 - Land costs for industrial development land will be based on the availability of land.
 Get to know what prices have been doing locally over the last few years.

 - Warehouse design for modern and convenient industrial property use will be specific to the industry and property.
 Inspect a property comprehensively to understand the best target market of tenants or buyers that may be suitable for the property.

 - Rents, lease types, lease terms and lease conditions for industrial situations will change between large, medium, and small industrial property.